talentrics/Project_proposal_2020/README.md

 # How would it work?

-The recommended approach is to use machine learning to match refugee talent against current job listings.
+The recommended approach is to use machine learning and skills ontologies to match refugee talent to current job listings.

-On the talent supply side, data may come from specially curated databases such as the 'Talent Beyond Boundaries' talent catalog, or via available social media feeds.
-Talent demand would be referenced via the Thinknum NYSE Jobs Database, and the matching engine would use a Natural Language Processing approach such as the 'OpenSkills Project' from Dataatwork. (links below)
+The data sources - on the talent supply side, data may come from specially curated databases such as the 'Talent Beyond Boundaries' talent catalog, or via available social media feeds.
+Talent demand would be referenced via the Thinknum NYSE Jobs Database, and the matching engine would use a NLP approach such as the 'OpenSkills Project' from Data at work. (links in citations below)

 ![](images/Method_scope.png)
 https://www.unhcr.org